gordonjun2/underground-dex-trades/README.md

               LOAD_TRADES: skip the query process and load the DEX trades data from a saved JSON file, and
               PLOT: skip the query process and load the graph data from a saved JSON file.

-    -a      : The first mint address to query. **REQURED for BFS mode**.
+    -a      : The first mint address to query.
+REQURED for BFS mode.

     -d      : The depth to which the function should traverse.
-Default is 2. **REQURED for BFS mode**.
+Default is 2.
+REQURED for BFS mode.

-    -f      : The file to load the JSON that contains the list of mint addresses, the list of unique signatures, the DEX trades data, or the graph data. **REQURED for INPUT, LOAD_SIGNATURES, LOAD_TRADES, PLOT mode**.
+    -f      : The file to load the JSON that contains the list of mint addresses, the list of unique signatures, the DEX trades data, or the graph data.
+REQURED for INPUT, LOAD_SIGNATURES, LOAD_TRADES, PLOT mode.

-    -af     : The file to load the JSON that contains the list of remaining mint addresses. **REQURED for LOAD_TRADES mode**.
+    -af     : The file to load the JSON that contains the list of remaining mint addresses.
+REQURED for LOAD_TRADES mode.

     -s      : The number of days before the current local time to query the DEX trades data.
 Default is 2.

     -v      : The minimum volume threshold in USD for the DEX trades data to be displayed for graph plot.
 Default is 0.

     -pfn    : Filter token name and its related token name to be displayed for graph plot.
-Use comma separator. **Use EITHER plot_filter_names or plot_filter_symbols but not both**.
+Use comma separator.
+Use EITHER plot_filter_names or plot_filter_symbols but not both.
 Eg. 'dogwifhat,nubcat'.

     -pfs    : Filter token symbol and its related token symbol to be displayed for graph plot.
-Use comma separator. **Use EITHER plot_filter_names or plot_filter_symbols but not both**.
+Use comma separator.
+Use EITHER plot_filter_names or plot_filter_symbols but not both.
 Eg. 'WIF,NUB'.
     ```
 - Run the command below to start the program:
     ```